Photo credit: Thadah Wah

-Some great ways to prepare leeks include boiling them, turning them soft and giving them a mild flavor; frying them, leaving them with a crunchier texture and bolder taste; or just eat them raw in a salad!
+Some great ways to prepare leeks include boiling them, which softens them and gives them a mild flavor, or frying them, which leaves them with a crunchier texture and bolder taste.
+Alternatively, just eat them raw in a salad!

 RECIPE: Potato and Leek Frittata from allrecipes.com (serves 6)